Tanya Kersey, founder of the Hollywood Black Film Festival, dies at 61 - ExBulletin

 Tanya Kersey, founder of the Hollywood Black Film Festival, dies at 61

+The festival saw many notable attendees.
+Big names who have attended over the years have included Sidney Poitier, Forest Whitaker, John Singleton, Tim Story, Malcolm Lee, Bill Duke, Devon Franklin, George Tillman, Ie-TBlair Underwood, Sanaa Lathan, Loretta Devine and Debra Martin Chase.

+Kersey also ran the trade publication “Black Talent News”, which was established in 1994 until 2008.

-Although there hasn’t been one since 2018, Monique said she and her sister, Brittany, hope to bring the Hollywood Black Film Festival back next year.
+Per THR, Monique and Kersey’s other daughter, Brittnay, hope to revive the Hollywood Black Film Festival next year.
+It was last held in 2018.

+Other Kersey survivors include his grandsons, Dewayne and Datari, and his sister, Lisa.

 Sources